ucgmsim/Velocity-Model/Velocity_Model/scripts/readme.md

 ## Coputing Z values for given locations

+(Duration: 6~10 hours)

 We will be computing Z values using NZVM.
-This requires quite a large memory (96Gb peak), and recommended to run on Maui using the supplied SLURM script.
+This requires quite a large memory (96Gb peak), and it is recommended to run on Maui using the supplied SLURM script.
-From above, we have 80 split files to process - the number will need to be updated in the SLURM script that we use below.
+From above, we have 80 split files to process - if you chose to go with a different number, update the SLURM script.

 ```
 mkdir -p z_values
 sbatch --export=ALL get_z_values.sl # update the command therein to use the correct version eg. -v 2.07
 ```

+This will keep 4 array jobs running at a time, each job takes less than 30 mins.

 When everything is completed, merge all the output files into a single file
 ```